cs6006/cs6006.github.io/content/blog/second.md

 > _How do we add 6 and 3?_

-My students were early enough in their education that they did this _exactly_ the way I wanted them to, and not the way an adult would have:
+My students were early enough in their education that they did this _exactly_ the way I wanted them to:

 > _We put up six fingers and say out loud, "one, two", "three".
 As we say each number, we put up an additional finger.
 Then we stop and think.
 How many fingers do we have up?
 Nine!_

 I then asked them to add 6 and 5.

-The started off strong, but then, at ten, ran out of fingers.
+They started off strong, but then, at ten, ran out of fingers.
 Some of them counted a toe, but most just contended themselves with calling me a naughty man again.

-I explained that a computer sometimes has a similar problem: it wants to keep going but it runs out of wires, just like running out of fingers or running out of cards.
+I explained that a computer sometimes has a similar problem: it wants to keep going but it runs out of ways of holding on to information, just like running out of fingers to count or cards to signal with.

 I requested a volunteer, and they and I stood up front facing the class.
-We were on a number line, and currently at 0.
+We were on a number line, both currently at 0.
 They were a person, and I was a computer.

 <center>